Gordon decomposition of the magnetizability of a Dirac one-electron atom in an arbitrary discrete energy state: Dia- and paramagnetic contributions to the magnetizability

 Consequently, we arrive at

-Now, let us start to evaluate the expression for the remaining component of the paramagnetic part of the magnetizability, i.e. $\chi_p'$.
-At first, we shall insert Eq.\ (\ref{2.4}) and the following partial-wave expansion of the generalized Dirac--Coulomb Green function: { } into the formula given in Eq.\ (\ref{4.20}).
-Then utilizing Eqs.\ (\ref{4.24}) and (\ref{4.26}), taking into account also the orthogonality relation for the spherical spinors
+Now, let us start to evaluate the expression for the remaining component of the paramagnetic part of the magnetizability, i.e., $\chi_p'$.
+At first, we shall insert Equation (\ref{2.4}) and the following partial-wave expansion of the generalized Dirac--Coulomb Green function: { } into the formula given in Equation (\ref{4.20}).
+Then, utilizing Equations (\ref{4.24}) and (\ref{4.26}), taking into account also the orthogonality relation for the spherical spinors,

 to carry out the angular integrals, we obtain

 where we have defined

 and